UHassam0/mildew-detection-cherry-leaves/README.md

 ### User Stories
 * Business Requirement 1: Data Visualization
   * As the client, I can average images for healthy and mildew affected leaves, in order to try to pick out identifiable characteristics
   * As the client, I can view the difference between the average images, in order to try to pick out identifiable characteristics
   * As the client, I can choose to see a montage of either healthy or powdery mildew leaves, in order to review them against my expectations

 * Business Requirement 2: Classification
-      * As the client I can upload an image(s) to predict if a leaf is healthy or affected by powdery mildew
+  * As the client I can upload image(s) to predict if a leaf is healthy or affected by powdery mildew
   * As the client I can generate and download csv reports based on batches of images, in order to quickly and easily review thmm

 ## ML Business Case
 * I want an ML model to predict if a leave is affected by powdery mildew or not, based on images provided the client.
 It is a 2-class, single label, supervised classfication model